Innovation and Strategic Network Formation: Introduction

-We discuss one type of policy change that can induce more productive interaction patterns, which is to introduce \textit{public innovators} who do not have incentives to be secretive.
-For example, governments could fund academic researchers who are especially willing to interact with other researchers, including in industry.
+Intervening to improve equilibrium learning networks is difficult, and policies such as broadly subsidizing interaction will be undermined by firms' equilibrium responses.
+We discuss one type of policy change that does induce more productive interaction patterns, which is to introduce \textit{public innovators} who do not have incentives to be secretive.
+For example, governments could fund academic researchers who are especially willing to interact with other researchers, including those in industry.
 The key is that public innovators can serve as informational intermediaries, transmitting ideas between private firms.
 They play a valuable role even after considering the equilibrium response of the profit-maximizing firms, who may adjust to be more secretive.

 We next explore which features of the baseline model are needed to obtain a critical equilibrium.
 One assumption is that learning probabilities are symmetric across pairs of firms.
 We show that equilibrium remains critical even when firms have different propensities to learn from others, which allows some firms to be better at protecting ideas than others.
-The key feature is that there is a margin along which firms can acquire incoming links at the cost of a higher probability of outgoing links.
+The key feature driving the main result is that there is a margin along which firms can acquire incoming links at the cost of a higher probability of outgoing links.

-Equilibrium behavior is robust to alternate specifications of the benefits to links but more sensitive to changes in costs.
-Equilibrium remains critical if there are increasing or slightly decreasing returns to producing many technologies, and indeed the key property is that payoffs are convex in the number of ideas known to a firm.
+The criticality of equilibrium is robust to alternate specifications of the benefits from learning from others but more sensitive to the costs of outgoing links.
+The baseline model assumes firms' profits are additive across technologies, but equilibrium remains critical if there are increasing or slightly decreasing returns to producing many technologies.
+Indeed, the crucial property is that payoffs are convex in the number of ideas learned by a firm.
 Equilibrium outcomes do depend, however, on how much firms stand to lose from outgoing links.
-In particular, the baseline results described above assume zero profits in competitive markets.
-If profits under competition are instead positive (e.g., Cournot competition or markets with collusion between firms), then incentives toward secrecy will be weaker and so equilibria will be above critical threshold.
+In particular, the results described above assume zero profits in competitive markets.
+If profits under competition are instead positive (e.g., because of a first-mover advantage or markets with collusion between firms), then incentives toward secrecy will be weaker and so equilibria will be above the critical threshold.
 These results give testable predictions about the relationship between market structure and outcomes such as the innovation rate.

 Our final results ask how formal intellectual property rights change the incentives to interact.
 Consider the consequences of granting patents to a positive fraction of ideas, e.g., allowing hardware but not software ideas to be patented.
 Patents mitigate firms' incentives to be secretive, but can also discourage exchange of ideas.
 Firms with patents are more open but are also less desirable partners in interactions (at least when ideas are only transmitted directly).
 The resulting adverse selection in interaction can deter firms from collaborating with others.
 We show that patent rights can therefore prevent any productive interactions at equilibrium.
 If indirect learning is important, firms with patents will be informational intermediaries, like the public innovators above.
 In this case there are benefits to allowing patents, but it turns out that the optimal policy is often to only allow patents for a very small fraction of ideas.